estrk467/estrk467/README.md

 ---
 #### 👩🏻‍💻 About Me:
 I am a first gerneration college student majoring in Computer Science at California State University, East Bay.
-I am passionate about problem solving and creating unique solutions to problems.
+I am passionate about problem solving and thinking about unique solutions to problems.

 #### 👾 Favorite Languages
 - C/C++